TheAirship/Replace-RDPCert/README.md

 - Active Directory Certificate Services (ADCS) should be configured for the target system's domain, and an authorized issuing CA should be reachable
 - A certificate template with configurations appropriate to Remote Desktop Services must be available for issue by the issuing CA

 To clarify, ADCS isn't strictly required.
 It should be possible to use a cert issued by a third-party CA as long as the target system has a private key associated with the cert.
 It would also be a good idea for the issuing CA and / or the issuing CA's root CA to be trusted by the target system.
-See *Use Case Scenarios #2* and *#4* below for reference.
+See *Use Case Scenarios #3* below for reference.

 There are many resources to guide the creation of a certificate template for RDP, so that won't be covered here.
 Replace-RDPCert will work most efficiently with a certificate template that does *not* require CA Manager approval for issuance.
 Since issuing certain certs without CA manager approval may violate some organizations' security policy, the script is also able to retrieve and install a certificate after CA manager approval.
-See *Use Case Scenario #3* below.
+See *Use Case Scenario #2* and *#3* below.

 ## Use Cases & Command Examples

-There are 4 Use Cases that Replace-RDPCert can help with.
+There are 4 use cases that Replace-RDPCert can help with.

 ### Scenario #1 - Soup to Nuts